pyepics/pyepics/doc/wx.rst

     The additional keyword arguments can be any of the other constructor arguments supported by wx.CollapsiblePane.

-    By default, the foreground colour of the pane button will be overriden when the PV enters an alarm state.
+    By default, the foreground colour of the pane button will be overridden when the PV enters an alarm state.
 On GTK, this means the colour of the triangular drop-down button but not the label text.
 These colours can be modified (or disabled by being set to ``None``) as part of the